 Gumusut-Kakap Deepwater Oil and Gas Project, Malaysia

-Sabah Shell was the operator of Gumusut and Murphy Oil, the operator of the Kakap field.
+Sabah Shell was the operator of Gumusut, and Murphy Oil operated the Kakap field.
 Development of the two fields was combined under an unitisation agreement signed by the partners in 2006.

 A final investment decision on the project was taken in January 2008.
 Sabah Shell is the operator of the project and holds a 33% interest.
 Partners include ConocoPhillips Sabah (33%), Petronas Carigall (20%) and Murphy Oil (14%).

-The field development is currently underway with first production expected towards the end of 2012.
+The first production was achieved in October 2014.
 An average production of 135,000 barrels a day is expected from the project.

 Focus on deepwater projects is therefore increasing.
 The only deepwater project to have been brought on stream to date in Malaysia is the Kikeh project in 2007.